What Determines the Brightness of the Magnetically Open Solar Corona?: Insights from Three-dimensional Radiative Magnetohydrodynamic Simulations and Observations: Magnetic property of observed coronal holes

 Figure~\ref{fig:obs:deps_bin} shows the dependence of the magnetic flux \(\Phi^{\rm CH}\) and area \(A^{\rm CH}\) in coronal holes on the spatial resolution.
 Higher spatial resolution leads to increased flux estimates by several tens of percents.
 The effect of spatial resolution is slightly larger in regions closer to the equator.
 The increase rate of the coronal hole magnetic flux is similar to the coronal hole area.

-Figure~\ref{fig:obs:deps_aia} shows the dependence of the magnetic flux \(\Phi^{\rm CH}\) and area \(A^{\rm CH}\) in coronal holes on the brightness threshold of AIA 193 intensity.
-Changing the AIA 193 intensity threshold leads to approximately 2 times increase in derived coronal hole open flux.
-This increase ratio is large enough to explain the difference between the open flux estimations from in-situ and remote observations \citep{linker2017open}.
-The increase rate of coronal hole area is much larger than the increase rate of coronal hole magnetic flux, especially at lower latitudes.
-The result suggests a potential contribution from hidden open field regions in low latitudes to the total open magnetic flux.
+Left panels in Fig.~\ref{fig:obs:deps_aia} show the dependence of the magnetic flux \(\Phi^{\rm CH}\) in coronal holes on the brightness threshold of AIA 193 intensity.
+Changing the AIA 193 intensity threshold leads to an increase by a factor of \(2\) in derived coronal hole open flux.
+This increase is large enough to explain the difference between the open flux estimations from in-situ and remote observations \citep{linker2017open}.
+The result suggests a potential contribution from hidden open-field regions to the total open magnetic flux.

+{ Right panels in Fig.~\ref{fig:obs:deps_aia} show that the increase in coronal hole area \(A^{\rm CH}\) is much larger than the increase in coronal hole magnetic flux, especially at lower latitudes.
+The relative (per-area) effect of ``missing'' coronal holes on the total open magnetic flux is smaller at lower latitudes.
+Using a higher brightness threshold of AIA 193 intensity helps reduce the effect of undetected coronal holes on the total open magnetic flux especially at higher latitudes. }